usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 ...
 ```

-#### A URL fragment identifier
+#### Internal

-An import resource can be indicated using an internal link.
+An import resource can also be indicated using an internal link via a URI fragment identifier (starting with `#`).
 If an import href resolves to a `resource` elsewhere in the profile (typically in back matter), that resource can be retrieved to provide the source catalog.

 ```
 <import href="#nist-catalog">